THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOU TO EASILY FIND THE PRODUCTS MENTIONED. PLEASE READ MY DISCLOSURES TAB FOR MORE INFO.

 Tapestry needles are now in my essentials toolkit for crocheting.
 Using a long tail of yarn, these needles “sew” that yarn end into the crocheted stitches.
 This process creates a firm “backstitch” to eliminate unraveling while hiding the ends of the yarn inside those other stitches.
 My recommendation is this set from Lion Brand Yarn for less than $5.00 (as of February 2018).
 If you are shopping locally for these, look for a blunt end or needles that are designated for yarn work.

 Drop me a note and let me know!

 Other blog posts you may enjoy…

-What Are Yarn Crawl Adventures?
+Are You Ready for a Yarn Crawl Adventure?
 Yarn crawl experiences have re-energized the LYS (Local Yarn Shop) in the US.
 Regional yarn-related small businesses have banded together to promote yarn crafting.
-They issue passports for a small fee and provide a yarn crawl...read more
+They issue passports for a small fee and provide a yarn...read more

 During the North Alabama Yarn Crawl, I discovered a Saori weaving studio in the Lowe Mill Arts & Entertainment complex in Huntsville, Alabama.
 There’s something to love about a community of crafters creating unique designs by hand.
 I accepted an invitation to give...read more